twhalsema/twhalsema/README.md

 # Thomas Halsema
 ## Welcome
 Thank you for visiting my GitHub profile.
 At the time of writing (July 2024), I am currently looking for a new job.
-I have been an Oracle DBA for over 12 years, and I am ready to try something new.
+I have been a DBA for over 12 years, and I am ready to try something new.
 Over the last several months, I have been learning skills aligned with the following positions:

-- Site Reliability Engineer
+- Cloud DBA
 - DevOps Engineer
 - Infrastructure Engineer
+- Site Reliability Engineer

 ## Professional Portfolio
 ### Overview